Erickfrancis43/phi-micro-functional/README.md

+## ⚠️ Important Notice — Microphysics Revision

+The microphysical formulation of the Φ-field is currently undergoing a **major revision**.

+- The previous version (v1) has been formally deprecated.
+- A new canonical formulation (v2) is in preparation.

+Until v2 is released, results based on the microphysical Φ-field should be considered **non-final**.

 # Φ as a Micro-Functional of Spatiotemporal Persistence and Sustained Coherence

 This repository contains the reference implementation and formal definitions